-(And by the way, if you don’t have an online portfolio yet, check out foliotwist or Hands Free Artist Websites.
-I co-founded both of those website services, and they’re a big help for getting your art online.)
+(And by the way, if you don’t have an online portfolio yet, check out Foliotwist.com.
+I co-founded this website service to help artists get their art online quickly and easily.)

 All right, lets get started. . .

-After the paint is completely dry, take your painting outside on a sunny day.
+After the paint is completely dry, take your painting or drawing outside on a sunny day.
 The natural outdoor light is much, MUCH better than anything indoors.

-Find a wall, or any place really, where you can prop up your painting so that it stands almost perfectly upright.
+Find a wall, or any place really, where you can prop up your artwork so that it stands almost perfectly upright.